-READY FOR EVERY EVENTUALITY
+3 READY FOR EVERY EVENTUALITY

 Ava Lee is a 9-year-old tennis prodigy whose parents are well aware of the overwhelming risks involved in pursuing a professional sports career.
 'With her skills, she is already ahead of the pack,' her mother says.
 'But we go the extra mile to remind her that her talent isn't the only thing that matters.
-We don't want her to jump the gun and feel already like a great tennis stat.'
+We don't want her to jump the gun and feel already like a great tennis star.'
 They also keep a close eye on her health.
-'Tennis is particularly punishing physically, and we don't want her dealing with injuries right out of the gate,' her father adds.
+Tennis is particularly punishing physically, and we don't want her dealing with injuries right out of the gate,' her father adds.
 'We encourage a variety of activities to balance her physical development.
 She's crazy about martial arts too, so maybe she'll change tack entirely and leave tennis behind.
 The ball is in her court.'

-- 3 In your notebook, match the words in bold from the texts in exercise 2 with the definitions below. - 1 shortness in time or extent 🖾 - 2 sudden and spectacular 🖾 - 3 the most successful level 🙇 - 4 to judge, usually in comparison to a standard 🙇 - 5 making one think about something in a serious way - 6 coming next in order 🙇 - 7 powerful and difficult to deal with - 8 someone who shows talent at an early age 🕮 - 9 not becoming less in strength or severity - 10 extremely difficult, tiring or damaging 🙇 - 4) In your notebook, complete the text with the words from exercise 3.
+3 Match the from the texts in exerci se 2 wit h the definit tions belo ow.

+- 1 shortness in time or extent

+- 2 sudden and spectacular

+- 3 the most successful level

+- 4 to judge, usually in comparison to a standard

+- 5 making one think about something in a serious way

+- 6 coming next in order

+- 7 powerful and difficult to deal with

+- 8 someone who shows talent at an early age

+- 9 not becoming less in strength or severity

+- 10 extremely difficult, tiring or damaging

+4 | Complete the text with the words from exercise 3.

 It may not be an advantage to be a 1 in any field.
-It often leads to careers which stand out for their 2 in, ending before the 'star' is even an adult.
+It often leads to careers which stand out for their 2, ending before the 'star' is even an adult.
 Freddy Adu is a case in point.
 His 3 rise to fame led him to try-outs with pro football teams at the age of 14, but his 4 development did not match the promise.
-His early teen years were the 5 of his career.
+His early teen years were the 5/// of his career.
 It is a 6 truth that it is almost impossible to 7 how well any young star will do as they grow.
-Will they cope with the 8 demands of practice which can be 9 both physically and mentally, or will that prove to be too 10 ?
+Will they cope with the 8 demands of practice which can be 9 both physically and mentally, or will that prove to be too 10 ??

-- 5 In your notebook, complete the sentences with the highlighted idioms from the texts in exercise 2.
+5 📝 Complete the sentences with the highlighted idioms from the texts in exercise 2.
 Explain their meanings and origin.
-One of them is not sport-related. - 1 Because Tim was short, he n in a basketball team, but he soon proved to be a star on the court. - 2 As a fresher, Ben didn't for the school track team. - 3 The singer became popular , with his first album. - 4 The remark about your opponent's looks was really ! - 5 My coach told me not to 1.
-He said I'm a good player, but that I should wait a year before I compete. - 6 I meant to invite Kelly to your tennis match, but I and completely forgot to text her! - 7 I was concentrating entirely on golf, but now I've decided to not and focus on tennis instead. - 8 I've done my bit.
-It's not my choice now - 9 The only way to n in any sport is to gauge your opponents' strengths and try to outdo them. - 10 I'm ready to to break a record nothing will stop me.
+One of them is not sport-related.

+- 1 Because Tim was short, he in a basketball team, but he soon proved to be a star on the court. - 2 As a fresher, Ben didn't for the school track team. - 3 The singer became popular , with his first album. - 4 The remark about your opponent's looks was really ! - 5 My coach told me not to .
+He said I'm a good player, but that I should wait a year before I compete. - 6 I meant to invite Kelly to your tennis match, but I and completely forgot to text her! - 7 I was concentrating entirely on golf, but now I've decided to and focus on tennis instead. - 8 I've done my bit.
+It's not my choice now - The only way to in any sport is to gauge your opponents' strengths and try to outdo them. - 10 I'm ready to to break a record nothing will stop me.